terryqj0107/RiSAWOZ/README.md

+# RiSAWOZ Home Page
+Please refer to the homepage of [RiSAWOZ](https://terryqj0107.github.io/RiSAWOZ_webpage/) for more detailed introduction.

 # RiSAWOZ
 Datasets and codes for the paper "RiSAWOZ: A Large-Scale Multi-Domain Wizard-of-Oz Dataset with Rich Semantic Annotations for Task-Oriented Dialogue Modeling".
 (EMNLP 2020)